adunham95/TreeApp-Capstone/README.md

 **In App**
 Image for Welcome screen
 Image for Home Screen
-Image for generic tree, if no image is avalible
+Image for generic tree, if no image is available
 The best format for these images is PNG
-Full width that should have a css-width of 100% should be no less than 640px to keep the same resoultion.
+Full width that should have a css-width of 100% should be no less than 640px to keep the same resolution.

 ### Issues/Pain Points
 When creating and icon for the the app create it as a 512px X 512px PNG and place it in the resources folder with the name icon.png.
 Run _ionic resources --icon_ and it will generate the needed icons for both OS's.